Neurogami/KinectForArtists/README.md

 I found an example AutoIt script that could process OSC messages and hacked it up to generate keyboard arrow commands that were directed at the LightUp Player window.

+### Cross-platform stuff ###

+The code was developed and tested on Ubuntu and Windows 7.
+Need to see if it works (and with what changes) on OSX.